 The second poll question asked about the most significant challenges Peeriosity member companies face regarding moving to a global model.
 For 21% the question wasn’t applicable, since they weren’t a global company.
 23% of members cited difficulty in adhering to global standards as the greatest challenge, and 22% selected differing legal and regulatory requirements for payroll across the globe as the most significant.
 The lack of global systems solutions to fit all of our needs was most significant for 17% of member companies.
 Here are the details:

 A few of the comments from members include:

 - Payroll is currently run individually within each country.
-Business case for creating a global payroll operation hasn’t been prioritized.
+The business case for creating a global payroll operation hasn’t been prioritized.